smattymatty/mathew-storm-site/writing_content/labyrinth-of-sisyphus/Chapter 3 - The Palace Games.md

 After he left, she stood motionless.
 The vibrations through the stone pulsed stronger.
 The Queen felt what Theron couldn't; the breathing rhythm she'd once carried inside her.

-Theron would investigate.
-He would dig deeper, and demand proof.
+Theron would investigate,  and he would demand proof.

 He'd get it.